-The Messer Industries Group invested around € 247 million in intangible assets and property, plant and equipment in 2020.
-Expressed as a percentage of total revenue, capital expenditure amounts to 12.6 % (previous year: 14.8 %).
+In 2021, the Messer Industries Group invested around € 296 million (previous year: € 247 million) in intangible assets and property, plant and equipment.
+Expressed as a percentage of total revenue, capital expenditure amounts to 14.0 % (previous year: 12.6 %).

 Capital expenditure breaks down by region as follows: